 Ruvim Ostrovsky played a second encore, Beethoven’s 6 Variations in D major, op.76, on the Turkish March from “The Ruins of Athens”.
 With this, he delivered another, real (closing) highlight to his recital: a simple, “robust” theme with a playful, often joking set of variations, in a marvelous, coherent and colorful interpretation.
 Clearly, not only the audience, but also the artist had real fun with this: it was pure joy to listen to this piece, thanks for that!

-Ruvim Ostrovsky’s playing is solid, expressive, not excessively polished / aiming for (unnecessary) perfection.
+Ruvim Ostrovsky offered a solid, expressive performance, not excessively polished / aiming for (unnecessary) perfection.
 It’s basically a traditional interpretation, as opposed to “historically informed”—whatever this may mean on a modern piano.
-One can probably call it typical for the Russian piano school in general terms: Ostrovsky’s playing is solid, never superficial.
+One can probably call it typical for the Russian piano school in general terms: Ostrovsky offered a solid, never superficial interpretation.
 He pays attention to details, fully adapted the playing to the characteristics of the modern concert grand.

 In the other extreme, i.e., in interpretations on a fortepiano, or at least trying to approach the sound characteristics of a historic instrument from Beethoven’s time, there is more differentiation in sound, dynamics and articulation.
 In such performances, some tempos would be faster, and small note values (semiquavers and beyond) typically sound more lightly, almost like ornaments.
 All this is hard to achieve on a modern grand, so it would be unfair to expect “fortepiano features” on such an instrument.
 My heart is beating for historically informed performances.
-Nevertheless, I found Ruvim Ostrovsky’s interpretations interesting, appealing, solid, sound, without flaws, and I enjoyed the recital from beginning to end!
+Nevertheless, I found the performance by Ruvim Ostrovsky interesting, appealing, solid, sound in his performance, without flaws, and I enjoyed the recital from beginning to end!